 Gracing the necks of men everywhere since 1996, this modern classic is one of those scents that works all the time.
 Musk combines with bergamot, neroli, rosemary, and patchouli to scream earthy in the best way.
-Unlike some other options on this list, the scent isn't too overpowering, making it a great option for those who find themselves sensitive to certain smells.
+The scent isn't too overpowering, making it a great option for those who find themselves sensitive to certain smells.
 And, fortunately, it's still very long-lasting.

 Tom Ford Tuscan Leather

 As the name suggests, Tom Ford's Tuscan Leather merges leather and suede with notes of jasmine for a sensual and sophisticated scent, and the addition of saffron warms things up even further.
 A little goes a long way with this cologne, and it lasts for hours on end.
 We also love the brown bottle that's carved to mimic the shape of a chess piece.
 It will look great displayed on the bathroom counter with any other personal grooming products.

 Price at time of publish: $175 for 1.0 oz bottle